You’ve had stomachcramps for weeks. You’re exhausted and losing weight. And you keep having to run to the bathroom.

 Some people eventually need surgery.
-That includes up to 45% people with ulcerative colitis and three quarters of people with Crohn’s.
+That includes up to 45% of people with ulcerative colitis and 75% of people with Crohn’s.

-You and your doctor might talk about an operation if you have severe symptoms that aren’t helped by medications, if you get a blockage in your digestive tract, or if you get a tear or hole in the side of the intestine.
+You and your doctor might talk about an operation if you have severe symptoms that aren’t helped by medications, if you get a blockage in your digestive tract, or if you get a tear or hole in the side of your intestine.

 Keep Up With Your Checkups

 If you have either condition, you'll need to keep up with your checkups, even if your symptoms start to ease up.

 You may also need to get colonoscopies more often and start them at a younger age.
 A colonoscopy can check for cancer or polyps that need to come out.
 Experts recommend that you start these tests within 8 to 10 years of developing UC or Crohn’s symptoms, and then typically every 1 to 3 years after that.
 Your doctor will tell you a schedule that is best for you.